 Heatmap of the Olfr genes for which we identified an upregulated expression from PND14 to PNW8 timepoints and an increase in accessibility at a nearby L1 locus.
 RNA expression levels are expressed as Log2 CPM at each timepoint.
 Accessibility changes at each of the corresponding L1 locus situated within +/- 5kbp from the gene are expressed as Log2 FC calculated from the ATAC-seq analysis of the differentially accessible TEs between adult and PND15 spermatogonial cells.
 Locus are ordered by PCA method using seriation (R package);

-IGV Genomic snapshots of the of exemplary genes Olfr1497 and Olfr362 showing relative abundance of transcripts from RNA-seq and chromatin accessibility from ATAC-seq.
+Genomic snapshots from the Integrative Genomics Viewer (IGV, Broad Institute) of exemplary genes Olfr1497 and Olfr362 showing relative abundance of transcripts from RNA-seq and chromatin accessibility from ATAC-seq.
 LINE loci were extracted using Repeat Masker.
-Pup (PND15 ATAC-seq and PND14 RNA-seq samples) spermatogonia are represented in green and adult (PNW20 ATAC-seq and PNW8 RNA-seq samples) spermatogonia are represented in orange and overlaid in each of the IGV tracks;
+RNA-seq data corresponds to literature PND14 and adult (PNW8) spermatogonial cells and ATAC-seq data to PND15 and adult (PNW20) spermatogonial cells, respectively;

 Dot plots of top transcription factor motifs enriched in the more accessible L1 and ERV1 subtypes.
 Each dot corresponds to a motif.
 The differential gene expression of each transcription factor was extracted from the PNW8 vs PND14 comparison from literature RNA-seq, and is shown as color coded Log2 FC.
 The size of the dot indicates the HOMER motif enrichment adjusted P of each motif.